pcengines/apu_gpio_lib/README.md

 Example
 -------

 After compilation.
-Example is in dir `build/example/blinky`.
+Examples are in dir `build/example`.
-It blinks the LED2 and LED3 on APU.
+* `blinky` - it blinks the LED2 and LED3 on APU.
+* `simswap` - changes the simswap pin value.
+Usage: `./simswap value`

 Library API
 -----------